Best Shore Excursions On An Alaskan Cruise

 But we aren't the only experts-so are the thousands of passengers who have taken Princess shore excursions, Holland America shore excursions, Carnival excursions, and all other ship excursions.
 Since cruise lines track customer satisfaction through surveys, we talked with senior Alaska cruise line executives for their thoughts on which tours consistently please their guests.
 We also asked Alaska shore excursion operators the famous question, "Of course, your shore excursion is best.
 But if yours is best, what's second best?"

-The result is our list of recommended cruise ship excursions:
+Below is the result is our list of recommended cruise ship excursions.

 Begin with an aerial overview of Misty Fjords National Monument and those granite cliffs.
 Just beyond is a series of small, remote mountain lakes that would be next to impossible to reach on foot.
 Your pilot picks out one of the lakes, lands the floatplane, and turns off the engine.
 You can step out on the pontoon, breathe in the fresh air and listen to the silence.

-A visit to Southeast Alaska is not complete without an introduction to the area’s original inhabitants, the Tlingit people.
+A visit to Southeast Alaska is not complete without an introduction to the area’s original inhabitants.
 Their fascinating history and culture is one reason Ketchikan is such a special place to visit.
 Another important element of the town is the logging industry, which was one of the mainstays of the Ketchikan economy through the 1990’s.
 This tour introduces you to both.

-The single most famous aspect of the Tlingit people is the totem pole.
-Most visitors know little about them, but the Saxman Village tour offers a deep look at the Tlingit culture overall, and particularly their totem poles.
-In fact, Saxman Totem park is one of the world’s largest collections of totem poles, and your guide will help explain the stories and symbolism behind many of the totems.
+The Saxman Village tour offers a deep look at the culture overall, and particularly their totem poles.
+In fact, Saxman Totem park is one of the world’s largest collections of totem poles, and your guide will help explain the stories and symbolism behind them.
 The Lumberjack show is an entertaining look at the world of logging and the skills needed to survive in this dangerous industry.
 Lumberjacks compete in a dozen events including sawing, chopping, axe throwing, and log rolling.

 Most folks identify Alaska with dog sledding.
 But since dog sledding is a winter activity, cruise ship visitors in the early days never had a chance to experience it.
 That all changed when helicopters became readily available to travelers.
 On this wildly popular tour with TEMSCO Helicopters, you travel to the Juneau Ice Field by helicopter and get a chance to travel by dog sled on a stretch of gorgeous glacier.
 Sure, it’s expensive—it’s also unforgettable.